Kyle Richards Reacts To Brutal Jabs From ‘RHOBH’ Husbands Ken Todd & PK Kemsley

-Kyle Richards has turned into a bit of a punching bag for the Real Housewives of Beverly Hills husbands this season—and it all stems from that Lisa Vanderpump Puppy Gate drama.
-Three weeks after viewers witnessed after her brutal on-camera fight with Vanderpump’s husband, Ken Todd — in which he got in Kyle’s face, called her a liar, and accused her of not being a “friend” to his wife — Richards was dissed by Dorit Kemsley’s husband PK.
+Kyle Richards has turned into a bit of a punching bag for the Real Housewives of Beverly Hills husbands this season — and it all stems from that Lisa Vanderpump Puppy Gate drama.
+Three weeks after viewers witnessed after her brutal on-camera fight with Vanderpump’s husband, Ken Todd — in which he got in Kyle’s face, called her a liar, and accused her of not being a “friend” to his wife — Richards was dissed by Dorit Kemsley’s husband, PK Kemsley.

 During a group outing to a Boy George concert, PK threw major shade at Kyle by telling her, “You could have issues.
 You can’t even get along with your best friend.”